ampling/certbot-renew-time/README.md

 # certbot-renew-time

-There are many ways to setup certbot to automatically renew your Let's Encrypt SSL/ TLS certifications for you.
-This sample configuration should work well with any Linux box utilizing the power of systemd timers.
+There are many ways to setup certbot to automatically renew your Let's Encrypt SSL/ TLS certifications.
+This sample configuration should work well with any modern Linux stack utilizing the power of systemd timers.

 **Features**
 Safe to run daily.